AkshatSh/akshatsh.github.io/_posts/2018-09-25-background.markdown

 description: |
 ---

-* Currently, I am a machine learning engineer at Facebook Assistant working on Natural Language Understanding for Conversational Assistants.
+* Currently, I am a research scientist at Meta Reality Labs working on Natural Language Understanding for Conversational Assistants.

 * I recieved my Masters Degree from the University of Washington in 2019, my focus was in machine learning and natural language processing.
 I was working with Prof. Jeffrey Heer at the Interactive Data Lab.